nVotesOrg/nMix/docs/guide.md

 ##### RSA keys

 Trustees authenticate against the bulletin board using their private RSA key.
 The corresponding public key must be known to the bulletin board server for the trustee to gain access.
-In the current implementation this behaviour is implemented through git's ssh authentication mechanism which uses linux's authorized_keys file.
+In the current implementation this behavior is implemented through git's ssh authentication mechanism, which uses linux's authorized_keys file.
 See the bulletin board setup for configuration details.

 Additionally, trustees use RSA keys to sign and mutually verify artifacts posted and retrieved from the bulletin board.
 Part of the election setup is specifying which trustees will take part in the protocol, and the definition of a shared configuration file which lists these RSA public keys.
 Finally, trustees must configure an individual list of RSA public keys that indicates the trustees they are willing to cooperate with.
 See the trustee configuration for details.